offici5l/MiTool/Show-Version-History.md

 MiTool version 1.5.0 :

 - MiTool now directly utilizes MiUnlockTool for bootloader unlocking.
-If you only need to unlock the bootloader, you can use MiUnlockTool directly without MiTool. ([Changelog](https://github.com/offici5l/MiUnlockTool/blob/main/Show-Version-History.md))
+If you only need to unlock the bootloader, you can use MiUnlockTool directly without MiTool. ([MiUnlockTool Changelog](https://github.com/offici5l/MiUnlockTool/blob/main/Show-Version-History.md))

 - MiTool now directly utilizes MiBypassTool for bypassing.
 If you only need to bypass, you can use MiBypassTool directly without MiTool.
 (Changelog)